Andonome/aif/fey/conclusion.md

 1. twelve oathkeeper goblins caught them in the forest, along with a bear and a griffin.
 The goblins take their prizes - all tied to poles - back to share with the rest.
 1. the local overseer sent the character with a letter for MindElder.
 It contains a generic proposal for mutual aid in killing beasts.

+# Fall of an Ecosystem

+If LifeQueen stops producing food for the snails, they will leave the area, and provide huge amounts of food for the goblins, who will all feast and grow rapidly.